i5ting/tpl_md/README.md

 # tpl_md

-comple markdown(using marked) with tpl
+compile markdown(using marked) with tpl

 ## Install